mrocklin/blog/_posts/work/2018-05-22-beyond-numpy.md

 The open questions I have today are the following:

-1. How quickly can Numpy move to adapt to this demand for protocols while still remaining stable for its existing role as foundation of the ecosystem
+1. How quickly can Numpy adapt to this demand for protocols while still remaining stable for its existing role as foundation of the ecosystem
-2. Are there really algorithmic domains that can be written in a cross-hardware way?
+2. What algorithmic domains can be written in a cross-hardware way that depends only on the high-level Numpy API, and doesn't require specialization at the data structure level.
-    Or will algorithm authors always want to specialize.
-    Clearly there are some domains where this makes sense (XArray, automatic differentiation), but how common are these?
+    Clearly some domains exist (XArray, automatic differentiation), but how common are these?
 3. Once a standard protocol is in place, what other array-like implementations might arise?
     In-memory compression?
 Probabilistic?
 Symbolic?

-If you have different thoughts or concerns please engage in the comments below.